-- 5. In the Database Explorer, double click on the Cube in which we will create the formula, i.e., Sales. - 6.
-Click on the Formulas tab.
+- In the Database Explorer, double click on the Cube in which we will create the formula, i.e., Sales. - 6.
+Click on the Formulas tab (circled in the following image).
 Presently, it is empty, as shown in the following image.

-NOTE: There is a range of icons that appears in the Cube tab, several that can be used in the creation of Cube Formulas.
-All icons, including those related to formula expressions (as well as a full explication of PowerExcel Formula capabilities) are explained the Olation Manual and Help file.
+NOTE: There is a range of icons that appears in the Cube Tab, several that can be used in the creation of Cube Formulas.
+All icons, including those related to formula expressions (as well as a full explication of Cube Formula capabilities) are explained the Olation Manual and Help file.
 For the present, we will use the icon indicated by the red arrow in the image above.

-7. Click on the drop-down under the Formula function icon (fx).
+Click on the drop-down under the Formula function icon (fx).
 The following selections appear:

-These three selections govern how values will calculate in the cube.
-They constitute the "Left-Hand Side" of the calculation, i.e., to the left of the Equals ("=") sign, which are the defined intersection points to which calculated results are sent in the cube.
+These three selections govern how values will calculate in the Cube.
+They constitute the "Left-Hand Side" of the calculation, i.e., to the left of the Equals ("=") sign, which are the defined intersection points to which calculated results are sent in the Cube.